gjdbradford/hermes-security-production/documentation/test-plans/contact-form-test-plan.md

-# 🚀 **Contact Form Test Plan - Updated for v1.3.0**
+# 🚀 **Contact Form Test Plan - Updated for v2.0.0 (8n8 Integration)**

 ## **📋 OVERVIEW**
-This document outlines the comprehensive testing approach for the Hermes Security contact form, including all recent updates for mobile number validation, SMS/API compatibility, form submission improvements, and Crisp chat integration fixes.
+This document outlines the comprehensive testing approach for the Hermes Security contact form with the new simplified architecture.
+The contact form now submits directly to 8n8 webhooks, removing all complex API logic and database integration from the frontend.

 ---

 ## **🎯 TEST STRATEGY**

-### **Primary Changes in v1.3.0**
+### **Primary Changes in v2.0.0**
+- ✅ **Simplified Architecture** - Contact form submits directly to 8n8 webhooks
+- ✅ **No API Functions** - Removed all complex API logic and database integration
+- ✅ **8n8 Integration** - Direct webhook submission to 8n8 for all data processing
+- ✅ **Environment Detection** - Automatic webhook URL selection based on environment
+- ✅ **Static Site Deployment** - Vercel configuration simplified to static site only
-- ✅ **All CTA buttons** now navigate to contact form (not Crisp chat)
+- ✅ **All CTA buttons** navigate to contact form (not Crisp chat)
 - ✅ **Contact form** is the primary conversion point
 - ✅ **TriggerHandlers.contactForm()** replaces discovery call triggers
 - ✅ **Navigation** uses `window.location.href = '/#/contact'`